xXWarMachineRoXx/innate-corp-react-app/README.md

 # Getting Started with Innate Corp React App
 ## Thi is the dev branch of Innate corp app
-This web app can be viewed at  [View]( http://bitwalls.me/innate-corp-react-app/).
+This web app can be viewed at  [View Site]( http://bitwalls.me/innate-corp-react-app/).

 ## Available Scripts